lstorchi/pca_fit/readme.txt

  -p, --dump-allcoords       : dump all stub coordinates to a file -z, --rz-plane             : use rz plane view
  -r, --rphi-plane           : use r-phi plane view

+old approach to use specific sub-towe and / or sub-sub-tower

 usage: ./bin/generatepca [options] coordinatesfile